paulrobello/par_treasure_hunt/README.md

 2. Automatically computed from locations_graph.mermaid if it exists
 3. Fallback to random selection if no graph file is available

-The Mermaid graph format allows defining room connections as a graph:
+The Mermaid graph format allows defining room connections as a graph.
+The application uses the label portion of each node (the text inside the square brackets) for room names:
 ```mermaid
 graph LR
     EH[Entry Hall]<-->MH[Main Hall]